gitsmith/playground/sample-nodejs-ms/README.md

     5. Execute `npm run dev` to start up the application and start watching for changes.
 When you make a code change and save, the application will reload and reflect your changes.
     6. Press `[Ctrl] + C` to shut down the API

-## Things to consider including
+## Things to consider including commenting on
+1. Validation
+2. Mapping responses
+3. Unit Testing
+4. Logging (common lib) - what/when
+5. Exception handling
-1. Docker
+6. Docker
-2. Steps to create
+7. Steps to create
-3. Status enpoint
+8. Status enpoint
-4. Orchestration Layer
+9. Orchestration Layer
-5. Dependency Injection - mention tsyringe
+10. Dependency Injection - mention tsyringe
-6. Add tracible header…rTracer etc.
+11. Add tracible header…rTracer etc.
-7. Validation
-8. Mapping responses
-9. Unit Testing
-10. E2E Testing
+12. E2E Testing
 11. Coverage Report
-12. Logging (common lib??)
-13. Swagger
+12. Swagger
 14. Follow and note naming conventions
 15. Curls and/or Postman Collection
 16. Example of using timeouts for API calls